Roman Influence on the Birth of Christianity

 “Surely you do not mean to sacrifice to Diana without first performing the act of purification?
 You must bathe yourself, before the ceremony, in a living stream.
 Down there in the valley the Tiber [River] flows.”

-• John the Baptist is documented as having baptized men from only two professions; tax collectors[1] and soldiers.[2] (remarkably syncing with two primary goals of Roman occupation)
+✦ John the Baptist is documented as having baptized men from two professions; tax collectors[1] and soldiers[2] (remarkably syncing with two primary goals of Roman occupation).

-• When a baptized tax collector asks what he must do to be righteous:
+✦ When a tax collector asks what he must do to be righteous:

 • But John publicly proclaimed, “Collect no more than is appointed you.”